sagemath/sage-workflow/workflow-sep.rst

   - Switch to git for version control

-  - Use ccache and implement something similar for Cython, so that building will be faster when switching branches
+  - Implement and use something similar to ccache for Cython, so that building will be faster when switching branches

 * Implement a better review system on Trac